Bearing and axle interfaces

 Manufacturing deviations In practice, the manufacture of model pinpoint axles and bearings is subject to defects:

 Design variants Manufacturers of W-irons adopt different 'between bearing face' dimensions, for example to cater for sprung carrier systems and the need to keep W-iron widths in the solebar region to a minimum.
 Coach bogie widths are not usually as constrained in width as wagons.
-Because of these variations, the appropriate form of bearings should be chosen to match a particular model application.
-Washers between the bearing and the W-iron or bearing carrier can be used to take up any dimensional leeway. |

 The Markits pinpoint bearing This pinpoint bearing form is different from the standard in that it has a slightly longer body length, a slightly different bearing angle, and, most important of all, has a significantly different depth of bearing point in relation to the rear of the bearing flange.
 This depth is 0.375mm more than that of the standard bearing above, i.e. 0.75mm length difference per pair of bearings in relation to the axle length.